renatomaia/loski/doc/manual.md

 This operation is only available for `listen` sockets.

 In case of success, this function returns a new `connection` socket for the accepted connection.
-Otherwise it returns `nil` plus a string describing the error.
+Otherwise it returns `nil` plus an error message.

 The current standard implementation of this operation may return the following [error messages](#errmsg).

 - `"unfulfilled"`
-- `"no resources"`
 - `"aborted"` (a connection has been aborted)
 - `"no resources"`
 - `"no system memory"`